b0nbon1/b0nbon1/content/blog/acid-database-properties-part-2-isolation.md

 ### 3. Serializable (Highest Isolation)

 The strictest level.
 Transactions execute as if they ran one after another, with no overlap.
 PostgreSQL uses **Serializable Snapshot Isolation (SSI)** to detect conflicts without heavy locking.

+**Analogy:** Like an ATM queue—only one person can process their transaction at a time.
+Everyone waits their turn, ensuring no conflicts, but there's a waiting time.

 ```sql
 BEGIN;